AegisSSC/Football/Defense/Base 4-3/4-3 Base.md

-In 1997, Michigan State's' [[Nick Saban]] installed a 4-3 Defense that will serve as the beginning of the whole study
+In 1997, Michigan State University's [[Nick Saban]] installed a [[4-3 Base]] Defense that will serve as the beginning of the whole study

 Saban used a mild variation called the [Tilt 4-3]